How to Connect Wyze Camera to New WiFi

 When you move or change your ISP, you change your Wi-Fi connection, and Wyze should have thought of that at some point.
 However, this process isn’t as tricky as it sounds.
 Regardless, it’s pretty unintuitive and takes more time than it should.

-Read on to find out how to properly connect your Wyze Camera to a new Wi-Fi connection.
+Read on to find out how to properly connect your Wyze Camera to a new Wi-Fi connection, despite the hiccups that may occur while doing so.

 Switching Wi-Fi Connections on Your Wyze Camera